 Oligonucleotide synthesis is a complex process that requires more than one hundred sequential chemical reactions to make a single, 25-base sequence.
 Contemporary synthesis chemistry is robust and modern synthesis platforms are reliable and highly automated.
 Still, each oligonucleotide synthesized at IDT is evaluated for quality before shipping to ensure that the correct sequence was made.
 The best method available to assess compound identity in a high throughput environment is mass spectrometry (MS).

 In MS analysis, a small amount of a synthesized oligonucleotide is ionized and the ions are propelled into a mass detector/analyzer where molecular weight is measured.
 The analysis compares the calculated molecular weight of the given sequence to the measured molecular weight.
 Two methods of mass spectrometry are routinely used.
-These are MALDI−TOF (matrix-assisted laser desorption ionization−time of flight) and ESI (electrospray ionization) MS. (Read more about these MS methods in Mass Spectrometry Analysis of Oligonucleotide Syntheses in the Technical Reports section of the TechVault).
+These are MALDI−TOF (matrix-assisted laser desorption ionization−time of flight) and ESI (electrospray ionization) MS. (Read more about these MS methods in the Technical report, Mass spectrometry analysis of oligonucleotide syntheses).

 MALDI-TOF (Figure 1) and ESI (Figure 2) MS results both have a main peak representing the synthesized oligonucleotide.
 MS analysis at IDT can detect deletions, additions, or substitutions.
 IDT will remake oligonucleotides with a significant amount of these products, or with significant secondary peaks.
 However, there can be, and often are, additional peaks present in the final traces.
 During MALDI-TOF analysis, depurination of the oligonucleotide can occur as a result of heating (laser ionization) in an acidic environment (the matrix).
 Depurination also can occur during ESI analysis because of heating in the transport region of the ESI instrument.